Racing de Santander: History

 During the period of Francoist Spain, the club was renamed Real Santander in 1941, because of the prohibition on non-Spanish names.
 The name was restored in 1973 as the team returned to the first division one year after nearly relegating, under young manager José María Maguregui.
 Racing was immediately relegated, And spent the ensuing seasons bouncing between divisions one and two, also being crowned champions in Segunda División B (the new third level, created in 1977) in 1991.
 Veteran Quique Setién returned to his main club the following year, helping it return to the top flight and scoring in the 1994–95 campaign against FC Barcelona, in a historic 5–0 home win.

 Racing was the first Spanish team to wear a sponsor's name on their shirt: German electronics company Teka on 27 December 1981 away to Real Madrid (the corporation then sponsored the opponents early in the following decade).

 On 25 March 2000, Racing played its 1,000th game in La Liga.

 In the 2000s, Racing only played one season in the second division, winning promotion with Setién as manager.
 Racing finished the 2005–06 season in the 16th position, just 1 point away from relegation back to Segunda división.
 The next season was much better, as the club finished 10th, easily retaining its place in the top flight.
 In 2007–08, under Marcelino García Toral, it finished in sixth position, thus qualifying to the UEFA Cup for the first time ever; additionally the club reached the semifinals of the Copa del Rey twice during this decade, being ousted by eventual runners-up Getafe CF and Atlético Madrid in 2008 and 2010, respectively.

-On 22 January 2011, Indian business tycoon Ahsan Ali Syed, founder and chairman of Western Gulf Advisory, an investment company, purchased Racing de Santander, immediately firing coach Miguel Ángel Portugal.
-The 2011–12 season brought with it three different managers, and the side returned to the second level after one full decade in the top division.
+On 22 January 2011, Indian business tycoon Ahsan Ali Syed, founder and chairman of investment company Western Gulf Advisory, completed his takeover of Racing de Santander.
+Following his takeover, he immediately sacked Miguel Ángel Portugal.
+A turbulent 2011–12 season saw the club go through three different managers, all of which were unable to prevent Racing from being relegated to the Segunda División, bringing an end to their decade stay in the top flight of Spanish football.